FindMySchool LogoFindMySchool

 The ethos also leans toward fairness and respectful relationships.
 Pupils are described as polite and respectful, with a clear stance that discrimination is not tolerated.
 Taken together, it suggests a school that aims for calm consistency rather than a high-drama culture, with expectations made explicit and reinforced.

-This is a school where the headline story is “broadly typical for England, with some clear strengths and some areas to tighten”.
-In FindMySchool’s GCSE outcomes ranking, it is ranked 2,085th in England and 1st in Tadley, which places it in line with the middle 35% of schools in England (25th to 60th percentile) on that measure.
+This is a school where the headline story is “broadly typical locally, with some clear strengths and some areas to tighten”.
+In FindMySchool’s GCSE academic ranking, it is ranked 3,223rd in England and 1st in Tadley on the local secondary ranking.
 These are proprietary FindMySchool rankings based on official data.

-The dataset also shows 16.9% achieving grade 5 or above in the English Baccalaureate (EBacc) subjects, and an average EBacc APS of 3.95.
-The EBacc APS benchmark is 4.08, which provides some context for subject pipeline strength across the EBacc suite.
+The results also show 9.4% achieving grade 5 or above in the English Baccalaureate (EBacc) subjects, and an average EBacc APS of 4.0.
+That provides some context for subject pipeline strength across the EBacc suite.

 For families comparing options, the most useful approach is to treat the overall picture as steady, then probe subject-by-subject consistency.
 Official reporting points to strong delivery in many subjects, alongside variation where implementation is less securely embedded.
 Parents comparing local schools can use the FindMySchool Local Hub page and Comparison Tool to set these outcomes against nearby secondaries on the same metrics.